Guided Pheasant Hunts Kansas

 Extra nights and extra meals are at an extra expense.

 NCK Outfitters meets all your seasonal hunting needs.
-We hunt Pheasant, Deer, Turkey, Duck, and Geese.
-Get your camouflage and safety orange on and head over to Clay Center, KS.
-Our knowledgeable guides will make sure that your experience is of the highest quality and is safe for hunters.
+We hunt pheasant, deer, turkey, duck, and geese.
+Our knowledgeable guides will make sure that your experience is safe and of the highest quality.
 We take pride in being one of the best guided hunting tours in the area and we take our safety measures very seriously.
 You are sure to be in good hands with the folks at NCK Outfitters.

 View Our Lodging